 A thumb in ’03, a chest in ’05 and a difficult childbirth in ’08 are just some of the roadblocks McNabb has had to work through in his tumultuous career in midnight green.
 He normally recovers from his funk either on his own, or with help from his head coach.
 Time heals wounds and so does an impromptu mid-season benching.

 So, how long will the ’09 slump last?
 We’ve already had to endure two games of bad McNabb.
 The Birds are in no position to survive a brutal stretch of games with McFunk under center.
 Starting with the Giants on Sunday, the road to the mountain top gets rocky.

 Let’s hope 5 shakes the funk sooner rather than later.
 If not, the Kevin Kolb whispers will turn into Kevin Kolb shouts.

 I think McNabb will be fine.
 The naysayers have been writing his obituary for the last five years.
 McNabb seems to get a kick out of proving them wrong.

-Topics: Donovan McNabb Struggles
+Tags: Donovan McNabb Struggles